 Shared Interests and Overlaps

 There are shared interests in biological studies of pathogens with study sections in the Immunology and Infectious Diseases A and B (IIDA and IIDB) review branches.
-Applications that focus on identifying novel drug targets are reviewed in AIRT.
 Applications that focus on the basic biology or pathogenesis of infectious agents may be reviewed in the relevant pathogen-focused study section, including Bacterial Virulence (BV), Bacterial-Host Interactions (BHI), Molecular and Cellular Biology of Virus Infection (MCV), Viral Dynamics and Transmission (VDT), and Pathogenic Eukaryotes (PTHE).
 Applications that focus on identifying novel drug targets may be reviewed in AIRT.

 There are shared interests in physiological studies of bacteria with Prokaryotic Cell and Molecular Biology (PCMB).
 Applications that focus on understanding fundamental bacterial processes may be reviewed in PCMB.
 Applications that address the utility of a physiological process as a potential drug target are reviewed in AIRT.